The Best and Worst Cities for People With Disabilities

 9. Norfolk, Virginia

-Norfolk, Virginia, is a city that’s quite expensive to live in.
-When it comes to quality of life for those with a disability, WalletHub ranks it low.
-And United Cerebral Palsy’s 2015 Case for Inclusion ranks Virginia as a state 41st nationally when it comes to promoting independence and reaching those in need with various disability services and programs.
+It’s expensive to live in Norfolk, Virginia.
+WalletHub also ranks it low in quality of life for those with a disability.
+United Cerebral Palsy’s 2015 Case for Inclusion ranks Virginia 41st out of 50 states for fostering independence and reaching those in need with disability services and programs.

 8. Jersey City, New Jersey